Aloe vera: benefits, dosage, contraindications

 Hypoglycemic

-Animal research suggests that aloe gel may have hypoglycemic effects.
-The possible mechanism of action is the stimulation of beta cells (explored in diabetic mice), leading to a decrease in blood glucose levels.
-However, human research results in diabetic patients remain contradictory.
+Animal studies suggest that aloe gel may have hypoglycemic effects.
+The possible mechanism of action is stimulation of beta cells (investigated in diabetic mice), leading to a decrease in blood glucose levels.
+However, the results of human studies in diabetic patients remain contradictory.

 Usages associés